laristra/flecsi/flecsi-tutorial/README.md

 developers.
 These users are required to understand the components of the FleCSI interface that can be statically specialized, and must have a solid understanding of the runtime interface.
-Additionally, specialization develoeprs are assumed to understand the requirements of the application area for which they are designing an interface.
+Additionally, specialization developers are assumed to understand the requirements of the application area for which they are designing an interface.
 These users are generally computational scientists with expertise in one or more numerical methods areas.

 * **FleCSI Application Developer**<br>
-These users are methods developers or physiciests who use a particular FleCSI specialization layer to develop and maintain application codes.
+These users are methods developers or physicists who use a particular FleCSI specialization layer to develop and maintain application codes.
 These are the FleCSI end-users, who have expertise in designing and implementing numerical methods to solve complicated, multiphysics